Last updated on October 17, 2023

 Champion of Wits | Illustration by Even Amundsen

-The MTG Arena Championship is a premiere, 32-person tournament event with a $200,000 prize pool that awards an invite to the Magic World Championship.
+The MTG Arena Championship is a premier, 32-person tournament event with a $200,000 prize pool that awards an invite to the Magic World Championship.
 The event takes place three times a year, with invites going out to winners of the previous Qualifier Weekend events.

 You can qualify for the MTG Arena Championship by winning a Qualifier Weekend.
 Qualifier Weekends are 2-day events that you can enter with high-ranked placement in the top 250 players in a season, or by winning a Qualifier Play-In event which takes place shortly before each Qualifier Weekend.
+You can enter Qualifier Play-Ins with gold, gems or Play-In points, so jamming those evergreen events is a grindy yet legit way to start your path to an Arena Championship.

 There are three MTG Arena Championships per year with each Championship having four Qualifier Weekends before as a way to invite players.